artistsarescientists/floor-plan-extractor/README.md

 ## 🔐 Licensing

 This application requires an active license key to operate.
-If you do not have a license key, you can purchase one through the [Versa RES Web Portal](https://api.floorplan.artistsarescientists.com/checkout.html).
+If you do not have a license key, you can purchase one through the [Floor Plan Extractor Web Portal](https://floorplan.artistsarescientists.com/).

 License keys are tied to your email address and can be used to activate the app on up to 5 concurrent devices.
 Your custom templates are synced automatically across all activated devices.